Using Certbot with Knot DNS (knsupdate)

 Why separate zone for

-roles so we have no notifications between servers, I have reasons to do this to mitigate possible zone serial collisions which may break whole zone (my zones are static read-only files provisioned with configuration managements system)
+Because my configuration does not includemasterandslaveroles so we have no notifications between servers, I have reasons to do this to mitigate possible zone serial collisions which may break whole zone (my zones are static read-only files provisioned with configuration managements system)

 $TTL 86400 _acme-challenge.example.com.
 10 IN SOA ns1.example.com. root.example.com.
 (2022021700 86400 600 864000 60) _acme-challenge.example.com.
 IN NS ns1.example.com. _acme-challenge.example.com.
 IN NS ns2.example.com.